Iris heylandiana: Taxonomy

 The Latin specific epithet heylandiana refers to the German botanical artist Jean-Christophe Heyland (1791-1866), he lived mainly in Switzerland, working for Delessert, Webb, Boissier and other botanists.

 It was originally found in Mesopotamia, and then called Iris iberica var. heylandiana by John Gilbert Baker in 1877 in the Botanical Journal of the Linnean Society (J. Linn.
 Soc., Bot.)
 Vol.16 on page 142.

 It was then soon re-named as Iris heylandiana in 1882 by Boiss. in Fl.
 Orient.
 Vol.5 on page 130, (edited by Reut.).
-In 1893, Foster described the species in The Garden (journal) of 18 February, but in 1977 S. A Chaudhary worked out that one of these was instead Iris gatesii.
+In 1893, Foster described the species in The Garden (Royal Horticultural Society) of 18 February, but in 1977 S. A Chaudhary worked out that one of these was instead Iris gatesii.
 It was found that Boissier & Reuter had named two specimens Iris heylandiana, but one of these was also determined to be I. gatesii by Chaudhary.

 It has also been confused with Iris nectarifera, as both of these species have been found in the Derbassieh area in Syria.
 Although I. nectarifera is mainly from adjacent Turkey.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, then altered on 2 December 2004.

 It is listed in the Encyclopedia of Life, and in the Catalogue of Life.